-If you are planning a Disney World trip with a toddler, you already know that packing is its own kind of project.
+If you’re planning a Disney World trip with a toddler, you already know that packing is its own kind of project.
 There is a lot of advice out there, a lot of products that promise to be essential, and a lot of lists that leave you wondering what you actually need versus what is just nice to have.

 Toddler Backpack

+The key is keeping it genuinely curated.
+A backpack stuffed with too much becomes a bag you are constantly digging through.
+Pack light, pack intentionally, and refresh it the night before each park day so it always feels fresh and engaging.
 New activities are particularly effective at Disney because the novelty factor works in your favor — something she has never seen before is going to hold her attention far longer than something familiar.
 Think small board books, a new set of stickers, a simple activity she can do independently.
 Save the favorites for the moments you need them most.

 Travel Stroller with a Fan and Rain Cover